Child Support Lawyer in NYC

 The custodial parent would not make specific child support payments, but the formula indicates they should contribute at least $10,000 annually to the children’s well-being (40% of the $25,000).

-Let Our NYC Child Support Attorneys Represent Your Interests
+Let a Child Support Lawyer in NYC Represent Your Interests

 Count on our New York child support lawyers to provide the compassionate support you deserve in a tough situation like this.
 Our team understands the difficulties you are facing.
 We will stand by your side through all the ups and downs of requesting a child support payment.